By Richard Staunton

 The penalty rates become harsher if you try to hide an issue, so being open and transparent from the outset of an inspection can save you money in the long run.

-We asked our tax investigation team for their five top tips for businesses facing a VAT inspection.
+We asked our tax investigation team for their four top tips for businesses facing a VAT inspection.
 Here’s what they came back with:

 Yes, HMRC can investigate dissolved companies for VAT fraud.
 Generally, they have six years from the date of dissolution, but this can be extended to 20 years in cases of fraud.
 First, HMRC must apply to the courts to reinstate the company, and the investigation proceeds from there.
 If you are the owner or director of a dissolved company that HMRC is looking at, please contact our team.
 There are potentially severe penalties (including fines and disqualification as a director), so it’s best to seek professional advice from our specialists.